ysyk2021/resilience-unlocked-techniques-for-overcoming-adversity-and-bouncing-back-stronger-smarter-and/src/chapter-7-2.md

-# Strategies for Building Positive Relationships, Including Communication, Empathy, and Forgiveness

 In this chapter, we will explore the essential strategies for building positive relationships.
 Relationships play a crucial role in our lives, as they help us connect with others on a deeper level and foster a sense of belonging.
 By developing effective communication skills, practicing empathy, and cultivating forgiveness, we can enhance our relationships and unlock their true potential.